 Ninth Grade: Each incoming ninth grade student and her family meet with an advisor to plan a four-year program of courses.
 In addition, the Grade Level Coordinator monitors throughout the school year, the students' social and academic adjustment.
-Ninth graders also participate in the ASPIRE test administered in the fall semester.
+Ninth graders also participate in the PSAT8/9 test administered in the second semester.
 This testing provides objective assessment data about each student in order to identify the instructional needs and areas of interest of the individual.

 Tenth Grade: The Guidance Department will administer the annual PSAT.
 This test is offered to tenth grade students as a practice, providing them an opportunity to engage in a national exam under standardized time periods and regulated procedures.
 The PSAT serves as a practice for the SAT.
+The ACT diagnostic test will be taken in the second semester.

-Eleventh Grade: The Guidance Department administers the PSAT\ exam for all juniors in the fall semester.
+Eleventh Grade: The Guidance Department administers the PSAT exam for all juniors in the fall semester.
 Individual appointments are started during the junior year with the College Counselor.
 Juniors are invited to meet with college representatives on campus.